Please wait while the search results are loading...

 Flying Cars Get Off the Ground, Business and Industry Trends Analysis

 Once relegated to the realm of science fiction, the idea of flying cars and taxi-like services provided by aircraft may be part of the near future thanks to the efforts of a number of entrepreneurs, including Google co-founder Larry Page, companies such as Uber and Airbus, and the government of Dubai.
-Although each party developing unique machines, the concept is similar: lightweight commuter vehicles that are easy to fly.
-Many take off and land vertically.
+Although each party is developing unique machines, the concept is similar: lightweight commuter vehicles that are easy to fly.
+Most are electrically powered, and many take off and land vertically and are called eVTOLs (electric vertical take-off and landing vehicles).

-In mid-2021, American Airlines announced plans to invest $25 million in Vertical Aerospace Group Ltd., a UK-based startup.
-The airline is expected to buy up to 250 of Vertical’s four seat flying taxis when they become commercially available (perhaps as early as 2024).
-Additional investors in Vertical include Honeywell International, Inc. and engine-maker Rolls-Royce Holdings, PLC, as well as Microsoft Corp.’s venture capital fund.
-Moreover, the company has a preorder agreement with aircraft leasing company Avolon for up to 310 aircraft and Virgin Atlantic, which has options to buy between 50 and 150 aircraft.
-Meanwhile, United Airlines announced plans to purchase up to 200 flying taxis from Archer Aviation, Inc., a startup based in Palo Alto, California.
+American Airlines invested $25 million in Vertical Aerospace Group Ltd. (vertical-aerospace.com), a UK-based startup.
+The airline is expected to buy up to 250 of Vertical’s four seat flying taxis when they become commercially available (perhaps as early as 2028).
+Additional investors in Vertical include Honeywell International, Inc., engine-maker Rolls-Royce Holdings, PLC, Microsoft Corp.’s venture capital fund and hedge fund manager Jason Mudrick.
+Moreover, the company had 1,500 preorders of its VX4 prototype worth $6 billion as of late 2025 from customers including Virgin Atlantic, American Airlines, GOL and Bristow.

-Other flying cars close to release or in development include Joby Aviation’s four-passenger piloted VTOL craft (which has a safety endorsement from the United States Air Force); Volocopter GmbH’s two-seat, electric Volocity; and AeroMobil’s two-seat, $1.6 million AeroMobil 4.0.
+Other flying cars close to release or in development include Volocopter GmbH’s two-seat, electric Volocity; and AeroMobil’s two-seat, $1.6 million AeroMobil 4.0.
 Uber is also working with the cities of Dallas and Dubai to demonstrate a fleet of flying cars.

 Flying Car, Electric and Personal Aircraft Companies to Watch: